ozpc99/My-Recipes/README.md

         - Who posted it
         - A rating out of 5 stars
 - Create an account with the site so I can post my own recipes.
+- Be able to reset my password at any time in case I have forgotten it.
 - Edit/update and delete any data for any cuisine categories or recipes I create.
 - Rate others' recipes to provide feedback for other users.